Procurement Ops Technology

 Intake procurement portal and tracking dashboard

 One problem of low process adoption is it results in low visibility.
-When employees submit rogue invoices, or when intake is managed in an unstructured way, or when key data is spread out across a variety of apps and systems, it makes it impossible to track the status of requests—either for employees wondering what the status of their request is, or for procurement teams, who in turn have to collaborate with other departments to bring more complex requests to resolution.
+When employees submit rogue invoices, or when intake is managed in an unstructured way, or when key data is spread out across a variety of apps and systems, it makes it impossible to track the status of requests.
+That’s true either for employees wondering about the status of their request or for procurement teams who in turn have to collaborate with other departments to bring more complex requests to resolution.

-Neither are procurement teams easily able to survey high-level metrics, so as to better understand what kinds of requests they’re getting or where along the buying experience employees are getting stuck, because that data isn’t centralized or accessible, either.
+Further, procurement teams aren’t able to easily survey the high-level metrics they need to better understand what kinds of requests they’re getting or where along the buying experience employees are getting stuck, because that data isn’t centralized or accessible, either.

-You can solve for this by funneling all your procurement data—from request types to request status to submitted pieces of documentation—into one centralized procurement portal.
+You can solve this by funneling all your procurement data—from request types to request status to submitted pieces of documentation—into one centralized procurement portal.
+No matter where it’s submitted from.
 That’s something a platform like Tonkean can do, because it wraps around and connects with the various places that data often is left to collect dust.

 • What does “good” look like?
-Procurement teams enjoy access to one “source of truth” data portal where information pertaining to inbound and processed requests, vendors, sourcing metrics, important materials (such as contracts), request types, categories, and statuses, are all available.
+Procurement teams enjoy access to a single-source-of-truth data portal where information pertaining to inbound and processed requests, vendors, sourcing metrics, important materials (such as contracts), request types, categories, and statuses are all available.
 That portal allows procurement teams to drill down into specific metrics, track requests one-by-one, and glean high-level learnings regarding performance.
 It should also come with customizable sections like Accounts Payable, Sourcing & Purchasing, and Swag Purchasing.

 • What do you need to achieve that?
-The implementation of systems that integrate with whatever applications internal departments prefer spending time in and that automate the process of collecting financial data across apps; means of integrating license reporting into a single tool; process for conducting analysis against KPIs.
-OR, a process experience platform with these capabilities set up on the back end.
+Systems that integrate with whatever applications internal departments prefer spending time in and that automate the process of collecting financial data across apps; means of integrating license reporting into a single tool; process for conducting analysis against KPIs.
+Or a process experience platform with these capabilities set up on the back end.

 This means procurement teams will always be able to use their procurement portal to see, edit, and track everything related to every inbound request, including remaining steps in the workflow, related documentation, and supplier information pulled from other systems.